centau/ecr/docs/api/Registry.md

     local tracker = registry:track(Health)
     local entity = registry:create()

-    -- When the entity's health component is set to 100 -- The tracker will record that.
+    -- when the entity's health component is set to 100 -- the tracker will record that.
     registry:set(entity, Health, 100)

     for id, health in tracker:each() do
         print(health) -- will print 100
     end

-    -- We clear the currently recorded changes as we have no use -- For them anymore.
+    -- we clear the currently recorded changes as we have no use -- for them anymore.
     tracker:clear()

-    -- We remove the component from the entity which will also -- Be tracked
+    -- we remove the component from the entity which will also be tracked registry:set(entity, Health)
-    registry:set(entity, Health)

     for id, health in tracker:each() do
-        print(health) -- Will print nil
+        print(health) -- will print nil
     end

     ```